School History: Annandale Elementary School

 In August 1947, Ethel G. Sims was appointed principal of Annandale Elementary School, a position she held until 1955.
 In September 1948, Superintendent Woodson reported to the School Board that Annandale Elementary was severely overcrowded and that the first and second grade classes needed to operate on half-day sessions to accommodate the ever-increasing enrollment.
 The baby boom was underway.

 In 1949, United Baptist Church and Annandale United Methodist Church each provided two rooms in their facilities as classrooms for Annandale’s first and second graders.
-Construction of the addition to Annandale Elementary School stalled when, in September 1949, the State Board of Education reported that the Literary Loan Fund was exhausted.
+Construction of an addition to Annandale Elementary School stalled when, in September 1949, the State Board of Education reported that the Literary Loan Fund was exhausted.

 The 1950s